 A detailed 'Table of Actions' was proposed to achieve these objectives, with 84 specific measures to be implemented by the Department of Housing, Planning and Local Government, local authorities, other government departments and state agencies, and other stakeholders.
-A further 29 actions were promised in a separate document, Strategy for the Rental Sector, published in December 2016.4
+A further 29 actions were promised in a separate document, Strategy for the Rental Sector, published in December 2016.

 The proposals in Rebuilding Ireland included the establishment of a new Housing Delivery Office in the Department of Housing and a new Housing Procurement Unit within the Housing Agency.
-The overall implementation of the Plan is overseen by a special Cabinet Committee on Housing, chaired by An Taoiseach.5
+The overall implementation of the Plan is overseen by a special Cabinet Committee on Housing, chaired by An Taoiseach.

-A core commitment of the Action Plan was the promise to invest a total of \notin 5.35 billion to secure the provision of 47,000 additional social housing units by 2021 (through a combination of new construction, acquisition and leasing from the private market, and bringing vacant social housing back into use).6
+A core commitment of the Action Plan was the promise to invest a total of $\notin$ 5.35 billion to secure the provision of 47,000 additional social housing units by 2021 (through a combination of new construction, acquisition and leasing from the private market, and bringing vacant social housing back into use).

-Rebuilding Ireland also provided for an investment of \notin 200 million in a Local Infrastructure Housing Activation Fund, the purpose of which was to 'relieve critical infrastructural blockages' impeding the development of large private sector sites, thereby facilitating 'substantial and affordable' housing provision on these sites.7
+Rebuilding Ireland also provided for an investment of $\notin$ 200 million in a Local Infrastructure Housing Activation Fund, the purpose of which was to 'relieve critical infrastructural blockages' impeding the development of large private sector sites, thereby facilitating 'substantial and affordable' housing provision on these sites.

-The Plan also proposed that large-scale planning applications by the private sector could be made directly to An Bord Pleanála, rather than to the local authority.8
+The Plan also proposed that large-scale planning applications by the private sector could be made directly to An Bord Pleanála, rather than to the local authority.

-The Strategy for the Rental Sector announced the introduction of a significant new approach to regulating rents - the indentification of 'rent pressure zones' within which rents may not be increased by more than 4 per cent per annum for three years.9 the current housing situation; undoubtedly, many of the specific actions to be taken will bring important benefits for individuals and families who are experiencing housing difficulties.
+The Strategy for the Rental Sector announced the introduction of a significant new approach to regulating rents - the indentification of 'rent pressure zones' within which rents may not be increased by more than 4 per cent per annum for three years.